 Advance Notice Requirements for Stockholder Proposals and Director Nominations.
 Our bylaws provide that stockholders seeking to bring business before an annual meeting of stockholders or to nominate candidates for election as directors at an annual meeting of stockholders must provide timely notice in writing.
 To be timely, a stockholder's notice must be delivered to, or mailed and received by, the secretary of the Company at our principal executive offices not later than the close of business on the 90th calendar day, nor earlier than the close of business on the 120th calendar day in advance of the date specified in the Company's proxy statement released to stockholders in connection with the previous year's annual meeting of stockholders.
-If the date of the annual meeting is more than 30 calendar days before or after such anniversary date, notice by the stockholder to be timely must be so not earlier than the close of business on the 120th calendar day in advance of such date of annual meeting and not later than the close of business on the later of the 90th calendar day in advance of such date of annual meeting and not later than the close of business on the later of the 90th calendar day following the date on which public announcement of the date of the meeting is made.
-In no event shall the public announcement of an adjournment or postponement of an annual meeting.
-Our bylaws also specify requirements as to the form and content of a advance notice by any stockholder.
-Any stockholder to vote at the meeting.
-Our bylaws also specify requirements as to the form and content of a stockholder's notice.
-These provisions may preclude stockholders from bringing matters before an annual meeting of stockholders or from anking nominations for the election of directors at an annual meeting of stockholder) does not appear at the meeting to present the director nominee or other proposed business.
+If the date of the annual meeting is more than 30 calendar days before or after such anniversary date, notice by the stockholder to be timely must be so not earlier than the close of business on the 120th calendar day in advance of such date of annual meeting and not later than the close of business on the later of the 90th calendar day in advance of such date of annual meeting or the tenth calendar day following the date on which public announcement of the date of the meeting is made.
+In no event shall the public announcement of an adjournment or postponement of an annual meeting commence a new time period (or extend any time period) for the giving of an advance notice by any stockholder.
+Any stockholder that proposes director nominations or other business must be a stockholder of record at the time the atvockholder's notice.
+These provisions may preclude stockholders from bringing matters before an annual meeting of stockholders or from making nominations for the election of directors at an annual meeting of stockholders.
+Unless otherwise required by law, any director nomination or other business shall not be made or transacted if the stockholder (or a qualified representative of the stockholder) does not appear at the meeting to present the director nominee or other prop